Éric Girard (Lac-Saint-Jean MNA)

 Éric Girard (born 1970) is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Lac-Saint-Jean as a member of the Coalition Avenir Québec.
+He represented the electoral district of Lac-Saint-Jean as a member of the Coalition Avenir Québec.
+He did not seek re-election in the 2026 general election.

+Girard served on the municipal council of Saint-Nazaire, Quebec from 1998 to 2002 and as mayor from 2002 to 2009.